themeliskalomoiros/Kava/README.md

 # Kava

-Kava is an Android application especially made to assist bartenders of Domus beach bar in the greek islan of Kalymnos.
+Kava is an Android application especially made to assist bartenders of Domus beach bar in the greek island of Kalymnos.
 It's really of no use to anybody else.

 ## More Info